kakamband/CarBreakinDetector/readme.md

 ## Results

-The final model results 96% accuracy and a roc auc score of .99 on the validation set.
-The most common imagery that is missed seems to be when the a window is smashed all the way through or if there is too much added distortion to the images.
+The final model (Saved Models/tuned_cnn.tflite) results in an accuracy score of 96% and a roc auc score of 0.98 on the validation set.
+The most common images that are missed seems to be when the a window is smashed cleaned with little glass left or if there is too much added augmentation.

 ## Opportunities for Further Development